Sickos

-Sickos is a term associated with a character colloquially referred to as Sickos Guy, originating from a 2015 comic by Ward Sutton for The Onion, created under the pseudonym Stan Kelly.
-The character is shown as a disheveled man wearing a black shirt labeled "Sickos", grinning through a window and saying, "Yes… Ha ha ha… Yes!"
+"Sickos" is a term associated with a character colloquially referred to as the Sickos Guy, originating from a 2006 cartoon by Ward Sutton for The Onion, created under the pseudonym Stan Kelly.
+The character is shown as a disheveled man wearing a black shirt labeled "Sickos", grinning through a window and often saying, "Yes… Ha ha ha… Yes!"

 Since its publication, the image has been adopted as an Internet meme, typically used to depict amusement or approval at situations perceived as negative, unfortunate, or otherwise undesirable such as schadenfreude.
 It has also been used in sports contexts, particularly among fans expressing enjoyment when teams perform poorly.

 Origin

 Stan Kelly is a fictional persona created by Ward Sutton, depicted as a middle-aged editorial cartoonist with strongly conservative views.
 Through the character, Sutton satirizes fears of societal decline in the United States, which Kelly attributes to "sickos" who he believes endanger traditional values.
-Targets of Kelly’s criticism have included teenagers loitering and listening to hip-hop, store managers who refuse coupons, and Michelle Obama's Let's Move! public health campaign.
-Various characters throughout Kelly's comics have also been labeled as such, like the Grim Reaper as "Sicko cult practices".

-In The Onion’s February 16, 2015 comic Painful Procedural, credited to Kelly, the caption "If Drugs Are Legalized" accompanies a scene in which a family watches a police procedural on television that ends due to a lack of crime.
+Targets of Kelly’s criticism have included teenagers loitering and listening to rap bands, store managers who refuse coupons, and Michelle Obama's Let's Move! public health campaign.
+Kelly's cartoons often contradict themselves, adding to the satire.
+The character was first introduced in a September 13, 2006 cartoon, where he was portrayed as a school shooter looking through the window of a school, turned off by the school's aggresive self-defense class.
+However, the most well-known appearance of the character was in the February 16, 2015 cartoon Painful Procedural, in which the caption "If Drugs Are Legalized" accompanies a scene in which a stereotypical American family (another recurring element in Kelly's cartoons) watches a police procedural on television that ends due to a lack of crime.
 The family, labeled "honest viewers" and "innocent kids", reacts with distress alongside an anthropomorphized Statue of Liberty, while a newspaper headline reads "All crime dramas canceled".
 Outside the window, a man in a black shirt labeled "Sickos" grins and says, "Yes… Ha ha ha… Yes!"
-This figure, later known as "Sickos Guy", has become a recurring element in Kelly's comics, representing individuals who take satisfaction in perceived moral or societal decline.
+This figure, later known as the "Sickos Guy", became a recurring element in Kelly's cartoons, representing individuals who take satisfaction in perceived moral or societal decline, after the success of this cartoon.
+Various characters throughout Kelly's cartoons have been represented as "Sickos Guys", such as the crew of the USS Abraham Lincoln (which plans to "attempt suicide ... to make Trump look bad").
+Characters such as the Grim Reaper are similarly labeled as "Socialism" and "Communism").

 Sutton explained in 2020 that the character’s black clothing and unkempt appearance were intended to signify villainy from Kelly’s perspective.
 Although the Sickos Guy is often portrayed as a stand-in for liberal and left-wing figures, Sutton clarified that the character was meant to reflect Kelly’s view of the general modern American rather than a specific political alignment.